rnaji0/Replay-Engine/README.md

 }
 ```

-Our results show us how each addition of a thread exponentially decreases the pass rate and accuracy which we test for deterministic operations.
+Our results show us how each addition of a thread exponentially decreases the pass rate and accuracy which we test for in deterministic operations.

 | Threads | Tests Run   | Pass Rate (%) |
 |---------|-------------|---------------|